 Sanctuary Sparrow; Rose Rent; Potter’s Field; Monk’s Hood; Hermit of Eyton Forest; Raven in the Foregate; Virgin in the Ice; & Leper of St. Giles.

 We travel from the Abbey along the Foregate before crossing the River Severn with ‘The Potter’s Field’ on our right.
 We pass Haughmond Abbey before a short drive where Edwin Gurney led the Sheriff’s men and pause at the remains of the Roman City of Wroxeter.
 Following the river we pass Buildwas Abbey and drive past Ellis Peters’ house before descending into the World Heritage site of

 Ironbridge Gorge and stop to visit the World’s first iron bridge.
 We pass through Wenlock and St.Milburga’s Church before arriving at Bridgnorth (Brigge).
-The drive continues into ‘Virgin in the Ice’ country and follow the route of Sister Hilaria and the children Bromfield Priory.
+The drive continues into ‘Virgin in the Ice’ country and follow the route of Sister Hilaria and the children took to Bromfield Priory.
 We usually stop in Ludlow for lunch and then make a stop at Bromfield Priory.
-Our route now takes us back to Shrewsbury through very scenic countryside and a stop at a possible site of Godric’s Ford before passing St. Giles’ Church before rejoining the Abbey Foregate.
+Our route now takes us back to Shrewsbury through very scenic countryside and a stop at a likely site of Godric’s Ford before passing St. Giles’ Church before rejoining the Abbey Foregate.

 This tour takes in many of the places from 7 of the Chronicles and allows us to ‘step back’ in time through countryside largely unchanged since Cadfael’s time.

 We also visit the ancestral home of a signatory of the ‘Declaration of American Independence’ and his descendant who was a leader in the American Civil War.
 We also see the first ‘Black & White’ house in the UK and find out how Bronze Age man found his way around the country.